Discover why the 'Fourth Industrial Revolution' is important and how to implement it in your company.

 Existing Business Models/High Likelihood of Codification

-2. If capabilities will be subject to codification, companies will need to be more aggressive in outsourcing these capabilities in order to maintain competitiveness.
+2. If capabilities are subject to codification, companies will need to be more aggressive in outsourcing these capabilities in order to maintain competitiveness.
 If core competencies can be codified, new entrants will arrive more quickly and with radically different cost bases due to automation.
 An example of this will probably be quite rare as codification would drive an existing business model into the Cloud.

 New Business Models/Low Likelihood of Codification